GaloisInc/mctrace/release/README.md

 Using MCTrace requires:

-* A PowerPC or `x86_64` ELF Linux user space binary to instrument,
+* A PowerPC or `x86_64` ELF binary to instrument,
 * An object file implementing the MCTrace Platform API (see below), and
 * A Dtrace probe script containing the probes that will be used to modify the provided ELF binary.

-MCTrace works by modifying the input binary to insert calls to Dtrace probes at the points described in the Dtrace probe script.
-Some Dtrace language features that MCTrace supports need access to platform-specific functionality (such as memory allocation or data exfiltration).
-This set of platform-specific functions that MCTrace needs are called the "Platform API."
-To use MCTrace, an object file implementing the Platform API must be provided.
+MCTrace works by producing a modified version of its input binary that calls Dtrace probes at the points described in the Dtrace probe script.

+Some supported Dtrace language features need access to platform-specific functionality (such as memory allocation and data exfiltration).
+The MCTrace user provides that functionality to the tool in the form of a compiled object file.
+The set of platform-specific functions that MCTrace expects in the object file are called the "Platform API."
 A complete implementation of the Platform API must provide implementations of all of the functions the in header file `examples/library/include/platform_api.h` provided in this distribution.
-Once compiled, the platform API implementation can be provided to the `mctrace` as the `--library` argument when invoking the `mctrace` tool.
+Once compiled, the platform API implementation must be provided to the `mctrace` as the `--library` argument when invoking the `mctrace` tool.

-For demonstration purposes, simple platform API implementations for PowerPC and `x86_64` Linux user space are available in the Docker image at `/mctrace-test/examples/library/PPC` and `/mctrace-test/examples/library/X86`, respectively, and include both source and object code.
+For demonstration purposes, simple platform API implementations for PowerPC and `x86_64` Linux user space are available at `examples/library/PPC` and `examples/library/X86`, respectively, in both source and object code forms.

 Supported Dtrace API
 --------------------